CIS Controls Gap AnalysisThe “Top 20” controls

 Effective cyber defense

-The Center for Internet Security (CIS) Controls for Effective Cyber Defense, is a tactical security standard, developed by security professionals and adopted from a standard known as the SANS Top 20.
+The Center for Internet Security (CIS) Controls Version 7, is a tactical security standard, developed by security professionals and adopted from a standard known as the SANS Top 20.
 It is recommended by the California Secretary of State as a reference standard, and widely used across multiple industries as a prioritized approach framework to building security programs.
 There are twenty key (20) focus areas.

 All gap analysis engagements are performed via interviews and team discussions.
 These are not intended to be audits.
 Claims will not be verified or independently tested.
 The goal of a gap analysis is to partner with the organization to assess how closely their security program aligns with the standard or framework and to determine which policies, processes, or controls are outstanding for the organization to achieve compliance.

-- CSC 1: Inventory of Authorized and Unauthorized Devices
+- CSC 1: Inventory and Control of Hardware Assets

-- CSC 2: Inventory of Authorized and Unauthorized Software
+- CSC 2: Inventory and Control of Software Assets

 - CSC 6: Maintenance, Monitoring, and Analysis of Audit Logs